What are the Advantages of a Revocable Trust? Is a “Lifetime” or Revocable Trust for You?

 In certain, but not all, situations, it may make sense to create and fund a “lifetime” or revocable trust.
+There are certainly advantages of a revocable trust.
 The below are a few factors you should consider in determining whether such a trust makes sense for you.

 Note that certain counties may require you to disclose the existence of a revocable trust in the event that you ultimately file for probate.
 Although you may have to disclose the trust, you will not need to obtain “Letters of Trusteeship” for the trust.
 Not having to obtain separate “Letters of Trusteeship” eliminates the Court oversight and reduces the administrative burdens.